AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-the-binary-number-system.md

 Well, the answer is that *they didn't*.
 The process of splitting these bits among the color components is called [color quantization](https://en.wikipedia.org/wiki/8-bit_color#Color_quantization), and the most common method (known as **8-bit truecolor**) split the bits as 3-3-2 red-green-blue.
 Apparently, this is because the human eye is less sensitive to blue light than the other two, and thus it simply made sense to distribute the bits heavily in favor of red and green and leave blue with one less bit to work with.

-## Signed Binary Numbers: Two's Complement
+## Signed Binary Number System: Two's Complement

 Now that we've covered decimal, binary, and hexadecimal, I'd like us to revisit the binary number system and learn how to represent negative numbers.
 Because so far, we've only looked at positive numbers.
 How do we store the negative sign?